QwazyWabbitWOS/z80sim/README.md

 Some logic errors are fixed and the formatting of code is aligned to a more standard style for debugging purposes.

 Style changes were made to eliminate potential undefined behavior.
 The help display is a bit more explanatory.

-The emulator is still fairly incomplete.
-Some primary opcodes are not implemented and a lot of the multi-byte opcodes are not implemented.
+The original emulator was very incomplete.
+Some primary opcodes were not implemented and many of the multi-byte opcodes were not implemented.

-The disassembler now decodes all instructions.
+This fork of the disassembler now decodes all instructions and optionally uses Zilog mnemonics vs sdcc mnemonics.
+Improved trace log output.